m7mdGNo/car_rental/readme.md

 - fill a reaservation form to complete reservation.

-- Enter payment information and complete the checkout process.
+- Enter payment information and complete the checkout process.(payment is in test mode only takes fake data)

+-card number (4242 4242 4242 4242) with any exp date and cvc will work

 - View reservations on the user profile (profile icon in navbar) and cancel or modify them as necessary.